Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Definition

-Chronic Obstructive Pulmonary Disease (COPD), which includes chronic bronchitis and emphysema, is a chronic lung disease that makes it hard to breathe.
+Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, is a chronic lung disease that makes it hard to breathe.
 A COPD hospitalization has listed as the primary (first-listed) diagnosis of a New Mexico resident as the ICD-9-CM codes 490-492 or 496 or 493.2* when 490-492 or 496 is present on any secondary diagnoses, and, after 10/2015, the ICD-10-CM codes J40-J44.
+Measures shown include: 1) annual age-adjusted rates for COPD hospitalizations; 2) annual age-adjusted rates for COPD hospitalizations among persons 25 and over; 3) age-adjusted rates for COPD hospitalizations by county; 4) age-adjusted rates for COPD hospitalizations among persons 25 and over by county; and 5) number of COPD hospitalizations by sex for age 25 and over.
+Rates are per 10,000 population.
+Age-adjustment by the direct method to the 2000 US standard population.

 Data Notes